tra38/Paranoia_Super_Mission_Generator/README.md

 *Software* - MIT License.

 *Content* - PARANOIA is a trademark jointly held by Eric Goldberg and Greg Costikyan and used under exclusive license by Mongoose Publishing.
 All trademarks are © their respective owners.

-If you wish to have your material removed, receive credit for an idea, or to contribute your own Alternate Alpha Complex to this database, please contact me at igorhorst@gmail.com .
+If you wish to have your material removed, receive credit for an idea, or to contribute your own ideas to this generator, please open up a GitHub Issue/Pull Request.